 How many picks are in the NFL draft?

-There are a total of 32 picks in the NFL draft, with the Super Bowl champions getting the last pick.
+Each of the 32 teams gets one selection in each round of the NFL draft, with the Super Bowl champions getting the last pick.
+There are currently just seven rounds of the NFL draft, meaning there is 224 picks.

 How do you read NFL odds?